edgeless-project/nextless/documentation/building_applications.md

 # Building Applications

-An application is defined using a Starlark-based application description:
+An Application is defined using a Starlark-based Application description:

 ```star
 # Load Actor / Resource Descriptions